 - Horseradish – the ultimate kick to any dish.
 Horseradish aioli would be an amazing dressing for any salad

-- Lettuce: curly, lambs, round – one of the fundamental salad ingredients, keep it simple with a light dressing, enjoy the in season flavours
+- Lettuce: curly, lambs, round – one of the fundamental salad ingredients, keep it simple with a light dressing, enjoy the in season flavours.
+Or try one of my favourite soups Lettuce and Pea Soup

 - Mushrooms: button / cup /flat (cultivated), enoki (Cultivated), morel (wild), oyster (cultivated), pied bleu (cultivated), shitake (cultivated) – lots of different types with different flavours, bring out the earthy, nutty flavours in a risotto, Lentil and Mushroom Soup, or a simple stir fry

 - Peppers: capsicum – versatile and available in several colours each with a subtly different flavour.
-Fabulous in a robust salad, as a key ingredient in ratatouille, in tofu with green peppers and black bean sauce
+Fabulous in a robust salad, as a key ingredient in Ratatouille, in Tofu and Green Peppers in Black Bean Sauce

-- Potatoes – early: Jersey royals, maris bard, pentland javelin – new potatoes are perfect with their waxy integrity for potato salads with a light dressing, mint and salt
+- Potatoes – early: Jersey royals, maris bard, pentland javelin – new potatoes are perfect with their waxy integrity for potato salads with a light dressing, mint and salt.
+Try the incredibly simple and delightful Jersey Royal Potatoes with Mint

-- Radishes – the mustardy heat of home grown radishes is wonderful, a simple salad is a perfect showcase
+- Radishes – the mustardy heat of home grown radishes is wonderful.
+A simple salad like Fennel, Radish and Orange Salad is a perfect showcase

 - Shallots – little bulbs of flavour, sautéed shallots form the foundations for lots of dishes, try roasting whole for soup